Scotland under the Commonwealth: Fall of the regime

 After the death of Cromwell in 1658, Monck remained aloof from the political manoeuvring in London that led to the brief establishment of a regime under the protector's son Richard Cromwell and after its fall the subsequent contest for power between the army leaders.
-When this proved incapable of producing a stable government in 1659 Monk opened negotiations with Charles II and began a slow march south with his army.
+When this proved incapable of producing a stable government in 1659 Monck opened negotiations with Charles II and began a slow march south with his army.
 After reaching London he restored the English Long Parliament that had existed at the beginning of the civil wars.
 This body, having received some assurances from Charles II, voted for a restoration of the monarchy in England and then dissolved itself.
 This created a de facto restoration of the monarchy in Scotland, but without any safeguards as to the constitutional position in the country.
 Scottish notables were in a weak position in negotiations with the crown as to what the settlement would be.

 In the event Scotland regained its independent system of law, its parliament and its kirk, but also the Lords of the Articles (through which the crown controlled parliamentary business) and bishops.
 It also had a king who did not visit the country and ruled largely without reference to Parliament through a series of commissioners.
 These began with Middleton, now an earl, and ended with the king's brother and heir, James, Duke of York (known in Scotland as the Duke of Albany).
 Legislation was revoked back to 1633, by the Rescissory Act 1661, removing the Covenanter gains of the Bishops' Wars, but the discipline of kirk sessions, presbyteries and synods were renewed.
 Only four Covenanters were excluded from the general pardon and were executed, the most prominent being the Marquis of Argyll, but also including the Protester James Guthrie.